 Online Student Consumer Protection

 Alfred University participates in the National Council’s State Authorization Reciprocity Agreement (NC-SARA), which allows AU to provide distance education to students residing in other NC-SARA states.
-For a list of participating states and institutions, you may visit the NC-SARA directory.
+For a list of participating states and institutions, you may visit the SARA Directory.

 1. The student must first file the complaint at the institutional level, with the University Ombuds Officer.
 Information on the handling of internal grievances is available on AU's Ombuds Officer web page.

-2. If the complaint is not resolved at the institutional level, the student may file a complaint with NYSED, which is the NC-SARA State Portal Entity.
+2. If a student is not satisfied with the result of the institutional complaint process, they may file a complaint with NYSED, which is the NC-SARA State Portal Entity.
 NYSED will investigate and resolve allegations of misleading or false information.
+Students may appeal the institution's decision to the State Portal Entity in New York State within two years of the incident about which the complaint has been made.

-Additional information on the student complaint process and recommended procedure is available from NC-SARA.
+Additional information on the SARA Student Complaint Process and recommended procedure is available from NC-SARA.

 Any complaints made by students residing within New York State are not subject to NC-SARA involvement, and should be directed to the University Ombuds Officer.
 Any complaints made regarding grades or student conduct are governed by Alfred University policy and are not subject to NC-SARA involvement.